Hydrodynamical/neural-network/README.md

 See the PDF labeled "Neural Networks: Overview" for the basics of neural networks, from a mathematical perspective.

-# How to Use
-Make sure git is installed, and type "git clone X", where X is the hyperlink to this GitHub.
-Then open a Python code editor and type "import NetworkArch" to use the built in functions.

 # DenseNetwork Class
 This class contains all dense neural network architectures.
 Each object in this class has the following ***attributes***: